ack-lab-demos/ack-lab-demo-swap/README.md

 This demo showcases agent-to-agent communication using the ACK Lab SDK.
-It demonstrates how AI agents collaborate to execute cryptocurrency swaps, with one agent (Agent A) representing a user who wants to swap USDC for SOL, and another agent (Agent B) providing the swap service.
+It demonstrates how AI agents collaborate to execute cryptocurrency swaps, with one agent (Swap User) representing a user who wants to swap USDC for SOL, and another agent (Swap Service) providing the swap service.

 ### Prerequisites